Asalha Puja Day & Buddhist Lent Day in Thailand

 It is a public holiday in Thailand, and the date for this festival is determined by the waxing moon and the lunar months, which usually come in July according to the Thai lunar calendar.
-It is an auspicious day and brings many people to their nearest temples to commemorate the occasion.
+It is an auspicious day, and many people visit their nearest temples to commemorate the occasion.

-Asahna Bucha day is the celebration of the ‘Four Noble Truths’- Dukkha, Tanha, Nibbana, and the eightfold path evangelized by Buddha after his enlightenment.
-This first sermon, called ‘Setting the Wheel of Dhamma in motion, took place at Deer Park in Sarnath city, near the confluence of the Ganges and Gomti rivers in Uttar Pradesh, India.
+Asahna Bucha Day is the celebration of the ‘Four Noble Truths’—Dukkha, Tanha, Nibbana—and the eightfold path evangelized by Buddha after his enlightenment.
+This first sermon, ‘Setting the Wheel of Dhamma in motion,’ took place at Deer Park in Sarnath city, near the confluence of the Ganges and Gomti rivers in Uttar Pradesh, India.

-This day observes the beginning of the Vassa, and the Buddhist lent period prevails for three months and typically takes place on the first full moon of the 8th lunar month, as Buddha was born during a full moon.
-The importance of this day is shown when you notice that most temples are covered with carvings of deer and wheels, as this sermon was held at Deer Park, and the dharma of Buddha is symbolized as a wheel.
+This day observes the beginning of the Vassa, the Buddhist lent period that lasts three months and typically takes place on the first full moon of the 8th lunar month, as Buddha was born during a full moon.
+The importance of this day is shown when you notice that most temples are covered with carvings of deer and wheels.
+This sermon was held at Deer Park, and the dharma of Buddha is symbolized as a wheel.

 Buddha said, ‘I teach one thing and one thing only: suffering and the end of suffering.’